Vision for Space Exploration: Critical perspectives

-"The damage done to America and the rest of the world by unsustainable deficits is real, and any lack of zeal in facing this problem would be a mistake.
+Keith Cowan wrote in 2014, "The damage done to America and the rest of the world by unsustainable deficits is real, and any lack of zeal in facing this problem would be a mistake.
 In that context, this would be a good time for Congress to look again at Bush's plans for NASA to re-establish a human presence in deep space.
 The outgoing Republican Congress gave its Republican president too much benefit of the doubt on this undertaking.
 The new Congress must, at the very least, articulate more convincing reasons than have yet been heard for such a colossal expenditure."

 "A large portion of the scientific community" concurs that NASA is not "expanding our scientific understanding of the universe" in "the most effective or cost-efficient way."
 Proponents for VSE argue that a permanent settlement on the moon would drastically reduce costs for further space exploration missions.
 President George W. Bush voiced this sentiment when the vision was first announced (see quote above), and the United States Senate has re-entered testimony by Space Frontier Foundation founder Rick Tumlinson offered previously to the United States Senate Committee on Commerce, Science and Transportation advocating this particular perspective.
 The reason that the National Space Society regards a return to the Moon as a high space program priority is to begin development of the knowledge and identification of the industries unique to the Moon, because "such industries can provide economic leverage and support for NASA activities, saving the government millions."